West Coast Jazz Hour

 Trumpets: Dave Richards, Nathan Johnson, Michael Campagna, Brian Swartz

 Guitar: Shane Savala, Piano: Adam Hersh, Bass: Edwin Livingston / Max Kraus, Vibes: Chase Jackson

 The Dutch Concert Big Band

 The Dutch Concert Big Band is a professional big band founded by drummer Kevin van den Elzen.
 The band consists of some the finest young jazz musicians in the Netherlands.
 The concept of the Dutch Concert Big Band is to play less known or “almost forgotten” repertoire by the finest jazz artists in the world.
 Besides that, the bands goal is to play music from young, up-and-coming composers.
-The DCBB has a residency at Sociëteit De Kring in Amsterdam every second Thursday, every other months.
-The band is the house orchestra of the Laren Jazz Festival.
-Here they accompany featured soloists.
+The band was the house orchestra of the Laren Jazz Festival for 4 years.
+Here they accompanied featured soloists.
 The band has played at the Grachtenfestival and the Amsterdam Jazz Festival.
 The DCBB has played several times in the Bimhuis in Amsterdam and in the Concertgebouw.
 They played with a.o.
 Paquito d’Rivera, Ack van Rooyen, Theo Loevendie, Fay Claassen, Shirma Rouse and Jan Menu.